rickmer/flask-captcha/README.md

 The current development version supports Python3 via the `six <https://pypi.python.org/pypi/six>`_ compatibility layer.
 You will need to install `Pillow <https://github.com/python-imaging/Pillow>`_ because PIL doesn't support Python3 yet.

+## Troubleshooting

+* If the captcha does not render, try opening the img url link directly.
+If you get this error

+"Python: The _imagingft C module is not installed"

+You need to recompile Pillow with libfreetype6 support.
+To do this

+$ sudo apt-get install libfreetype6-dev

+$ pip uninstall pillow

+$ pip install pillow